scooter99boston/bbu-gf/docs/gf_controlled/governing_body_policies.md

 2. All Bedrock Consortium Governing Bodies MUST:

     a.
-Have at least one and MAY have up to three chairpersons, either appointed by the Bedrock Consortium BoD or elected by their members.
+Have at least one and MAY have up to three chairpersons, either appointed by the Bedrock Consortium Governing Board or elected by their members.

     b.
 Have at least three members, including the chairperson(s).

     c.
 State any other specific membership requirements in its charter.

 3. A council:
     a.
-MUST have at least one chairperson appointed by the Bedrock Consortium BoD who, if not already a Trustee, shall serve as an ex-officio Trustee unless an exception is made by the BoD.
+MUST have at least one chairperson appointed by the Bedrock Consortium Governing Board who, if not already a Trustee, shall serve as an ex-officio Trustee unless an exception is made by the BoD.
     b.
 MAY limit the total number of voting members.
     c.
 MAY establish membership term limits.
 4. A committee: